actionml/docs.actionml.com/h_rest_spec.md

     For example POST `/engines/<some-ur-instance>/jobs` will cause the Universal Recommender to queue up a training Job to be executed on Spark.
 This POST will have a response with a job-id.
 This can be used to monitor progress by successive GET `/engines/<some-ur-instance>`, which return job-ids and their status.
 If it is necessary to abort or cancel a job, just execute DELETE `/engines/<some-ur-instance/jobs/<some-job-id>`.
 These are more easily performed using harness-cli.

- - **Users**: Users can be created (with the help of the Auth-server) for roles of "client" or "admin".
+ - **Users**: Users are only relevant if using the Auth-server Harness extension and can be created with the roles of "client" or "admin".
 Client Users have CRU access to one or more Engine Instance (only an admin can delete).
 An admin User has access to all resources and all CRUD.
 Users are only needed when using the Auth-server's Authentication and Authorization to control access to resources.

 # REST API